-In this paper, we empirically assess the effect of a French policy passed in 2006, which enacts the monitoring of French nuclear power stations by local commissions whose purpose is to monitor nuclear plant managers and to disseminate information regarding nuclear power to local citizens.
-Through their monitoring activities and by disclosing information to the public, we hypothesize that local commissions may induce shocks on the costs faced by nuclear plant managers when reporting, or failing to report, safety events.
-Yet, as has been shown in the literature dedicated to environmental regulation through selfreporting mechanisms, the change in incentives induced by increased sanctions (e.g. the cost of reporting a non-compliant situation) or increased penalties (e.g. the expected cost of hiding a non-compliant situation) can be quite different.
-In particular, if increases in sanctions and penalties should theoretically lead to unambiguous increases in safety care, they may have countervailing effects on the decision to comply with self-reporting guidelines.
-Therefore, the aim of this empirical paper is twofold.
-First, we want to assess whether the activities of these commissions, measured by their annual budgets, influences the behaviours of French nuclear plant managers.
-If so, we also want to investigate how they influence these behaviours.
-In particular, we aim to disentangle the effort exerted by managers in order to improve the safety of their power station from their decision to comply with declaration guidelines when they detect significant safety events.
+In this chapter, we empirically assess the effect a nuclear monitoring policy passed in France in 2006 on the reporting behaviours of nuclear plant managers.
+This policy requires all nuclear power stations to be monitored by local commissions who communicate information regarding the operation of nuclear plants to local populations.
+Although these commissions have no explicit means to enforce safety within nuclear stations, we hypothesize that through their monitoring and communication activities, they may induce shocks on the costs faced by nuclear plant managers when reporting safety incidents to the nuclear safety authority.
+Hence, the first aim of this chapter is to assess whether the activities of these commissions, measured by their annual budgets, influence the reporting behaviours of French nuclear plant managers.
+If so, we also aim to investigate how they influence these behaviours, by disentangling the efforts exerted by managers in order to improve safety, from their decisions to comply with regulatory reporting requirements when they detect significant safety events.

 In the context of environmental regulation, informational policies such as public disclosure of information have been shown to increase the compliance of polluting firms with existing environmental regulations, and to decrease their levels of emissions (see e.g. Shimshack (2014) for a review).
-In this paper, we investigate whether these results carry forward to the nuclear industry, in which standard-based safety regulations are similarly implemented by centralized safety authorities, which deter non-compliance by conducting audits and levying penalties on non-compliant facilities.
-In addition to this classical command-and-control safety regulation, France implements since 2006 an informational policy by which Departments1 hosting nuclear stations have to subsidize local commissions, who monitor the activity of their local nuclear station, and can communicate with the local population on the results of this monitoring.2 We empirically study the effect of this monitoring policy on the decision of local plant managers to exert safety care and to comply with self-declaration criteria in the French nuclear industry.
+This chapter investigates whether these results carry forward to the nuclear industry, in which standard-based safety regulations are implemented by centralized safety authorities, and where compliance with these standards is assessed by a voluntary reporting mechanism combined with audits and penalties for non-compliant facilities.
+In addition to this command-and-control safety regulation, and since 2006, each French Department1 hosting a nuclear station has to subsidize a local commission, who monitors the activity of the local nuclear station, and communicates with the local population on the results of this monitoring.2 We empirically study the effect of this monitoring policy on the decision of local plant managers to exert safety care and to comply with the French voluntary reporting mechanism.